Chapter 19.20

 19.20.130 Maintenance.

-This Chapter contains information on vehicle and pedestrian circulation area, parking areas and related improvements.
-Information on the number of parking spaces required for a particular use can be found in the use zone charts, BMC 19.15.
-BMC 19.15 references this chapter for minimum required parking for the DC Zone.
-This chapter provides information on the number of required spaces for a particular use specifically for the DC Zone.
-This Chapter does provide a process for determining the case-by-case parking requirements for some uses.
+This Chapter contains information on vehicle and pedestrian circulation areas, parking areas, and related improvements.
+Information on the number of parking spaces required for a particular use can be found in the use zone charts, Chapter 19.15 BMC.
+Chapter 19.15 BMC references this chapter for the minimum required parking for the MU-DT Zone and the Old Burien Overlay.
+This chapter provides information on the number of required spaces for a particular use specifically for the MU-DT Zone and the Old Burien Overlay.
+This Chapter provides a process for determining the case-by-case parking requirements for some uses.
 It also contains a process for increasing or decreasing the parking requirements of this Code, and a process for reducing/meeting the minimum off-street parking requirement through contribution to a parking Fee-in-Lieu program for commercial uses in certain land use zones.
 Finally, this Chapter contains requirements regarding the location and minimum dimensions of parking areas and other vehicular and pedestrian circulation areas.
 For regulations regarding vehicles parked on residential property, see Chapter 10.11 BMC.
 [Ord.
+849 § 49, 2024; Ord.
 652 § 1, 2017; Ord.
 492 § 2, 2008, Ord.
 292 § 1, 2000, Ord.
 531 § 1, 2010]

-The purpose of this chapter is to provide adequate parking for all uses allowed in this Code; to reduce demand for parking by encouraging alternative means of transportation including public transit, rideshare and bicycles; and to increase pedestrian mobility by:
+This chapter provides adequate parking for all uses allowed in this Code; to reduce demand for parking by encouraging alternative means of transportation including public transit, rideshare, and bicycles; and to increase pedestrian mobility by:

 2. Providing incentives to rideshare through preferred parking arrangements;